VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

 #### Next Thing(s) to Try

 ### 2022-04-22:
+#### Remarks
+##### Stocks/ETFs
+* Something is flawed about the current hedging strategy: It still waits and hopes that a profit emerges between the two positions.
+This often doesn't occur.
+I want to try something new.
+* What I've observed is that between the two hedged positions, one moves faster than the other.
+This is the leader.
+This espcially occurs between SPY and QQQ.
+* SPY and QQQ almost always move in the same direction, second to second.
+What seems to often occur is that the leader's direction and magnitude often predicts the follower's.
+* This can be used to predict profit opportunities in the following way:
+  1. Identify the leader and follower
+  2. Normalize their prices to the follower
+  3. At each quote, note the difference between the current price and the normalized price.
+Normalize tha difference.
+  4. Wait for the leader's price should diverge from the follower's by a certain threshold.
+  5. Place an order for the follower in the direction of the price divergence.
+  6. Close either when either:
+    * The price divergence closes
+    * The profit has been sustained for a minimum amount of time.
+    * The price divergence has closed and is moving in the opposite direction.

+#### Next Thing(s) to Try

+### 2022-04-25:
 #### Performance
 ##### Forex (Paper)
 * Return: $ (% Account) (% Daily Salary) (vs. QQQ: %)